LCC-CIT/CS296N-BookInfo-Core-2/README.md

 # BookInfo ASP.NET Core MVC Web App
-This web app was written to demonstrate key concepts in development of ASP.NET Core MVC web apps.
-The current version targets .NET Core 2.2.
+This web app demonstrates key concepts in the development of an ASP.NET Core MVC web app.
+The current version targets .NET Core 2.2 and was written using Visual Studio 2017.
+It includes connection strings for SQLite on Mac OS, SQL Server Local DB on Windows, and MariaDB on Linux in the later branches.

 Each of the following branches represents a development step:

 1. StartCode: Copied from [a .NET Core 1.1 project](https://github.com/LCC-CIT/CS296N-BookInfo-Core), updated for VS 2017.
 Already had basic models, controlelrs, views.